Singapore to impose SAF levy from April 2026, with charges lower than forecast

 In late-October, CAAS announced the setting up of the Singapore Sustainable Aviation Fuel Company (SAFCo), a government-owned non-profit company that will oversee the acquisition and distribution of SAF, as well as implementation of the country’s SAF policies.

-Asked if the levy will be subject to regular review, CAAS’ Han points to the fixed-cost envelopment model, noting: “[The] levy will be fixed in achieving this 1% [uplift] target, so we would…expect the levy to be fixed for [a] period of time.
-When [our uplift targets are] 3-5%…then the levy would have to be adjusted to achieve [the target].”
+Asked if the levy will be subject to regular review, Han points to the pricing model, noting: “[The] levy will be fixed in achieving this 1% [uplift] target, so we would… expect the levy to be fixed for [a] period of time.
+When [our uplift targets are] 3-5%… then the levy would have to be adjusted to achieve [the target].”